KRMisha/Makefile/README.md

 #### First time use

-1. Create a new `doc` folder at the root of the project.
+1. Create a new `doc` directory at the root of the project.
 2. Generate a new Doxyfile in `doc/Doxyfile`:

     ```sh